Kill All the Poppies

 Persistent security is key.
 The population needs to be protected from the terrorists, the drug lords, and the corrupt officials that compel cultivation.
 That means employing the rule of law to remove powerful drug lords and aggressively interdicting drug trafficking.
 The response should target labs, the trafficking leaders, and corrupt officials through the extraterritorial power of U.S. law.
 In fact, this week, U.S. warplanes began striking drug labs, under “expanded military authorities.”
 Ultimately, it also means eradication of the crop itself, as our experience in Colombia fighting cocaine has amply shown.

-The lesson is simple: kill the poppies or Afghan policy will fail.
+The lesson is simple: Kill the poppies, or Afghan policy will fail.
 Where there are flowers, America is not winning.

 John P. Walters is chief operating officer of the Hudson Institute and was director of the Office of National Drug Control Policy (ONDCP) from 2001 to 2009.